kubedb/docs/docs/guides/proxysql/overview/overview.md

 ## Features

 ProxySQL has several features.
-Bellow are some of the notable of them.
+Below are some of the notable of them.

 - Complex query routing and read/write split
 - Load balancing
-- Real time statistics
+- Real-time statistics
 - Monitoring
 - High availability and scalability
 - Seamless failover
 - Runtime reconfiguration
 - Scheduler
-- Support for Galera/PXC and Group Replication
+- Support for Galera and Group Replication
 - Support for millions of users
 - Support for tens of thousands of database servers
 - Native ProxySQL Clustering solution

 ## Inside of ProxySQL

 The details about ProxySQL is huge and can be [here](https://github.com/sysown/proxysql/wiki/).
-Here we will discuss about some of them.
+Here we will discuss some of them.

 ### Admin Interface

 After starting ProxySQL, it uses a package-provided configuration file (default is `/etc/proxysql.cnf`) to initialize default values for all of its configuration variables.
-After this initialization, ProxySQL stores its configuration in a database which you can manage and modify via the admin interface from the command line.
+After this initialization, ProxySQL stores its configuration in a database that you can manage and modify via the admin interface from the command line.

 First, access the administration interface.
-You’ll be prompted for password which, on a default installation, is `admin`.
+You’ll be prompted for a password which, on a default installation, is `admin`.

 ```bash
 $ mysql --user=admin --password=admin --host=127.0.0.1 --port=6032 --prompt='ProxySQLAdmin> '